 Upon arrival in Cesky Krumlov, we'll check in to our hotel and then head out to a local restaurant for dinner.

 After breakfast, a local guide will accompany us on a walking tour of Cesky Krumlov, one of Europe's most picturesque locales.
 Nestled inside a narrow loop of the Vltava River, this romantic town with its hilltop castle was once a wealthy trading center and a favorite of European nobility.
 Today, its confection of red-gabled roofs, elegant bridges, and storybook castle lures lovers of history, culture, and architecture alike.
 Established in 1250 by the Lords of Krumlov, the 14th through 16th centuries brought a period of great splendor to Cesky Krumlov, which became a stop along one of the main trading routes to Italy.
-We'll walk the winding, cobbled streets to admire the splendidly preserved historic buildings of the medieval town, a UNESCO World Heritage Site, and ascend to the top of the hill to visit Cesky Krumlov Castle, a Renaissance jewel that encompasses more than 40 buildings, courtyards and gardens, a castle brewery—and live bears who roam the castle's moat.
+We'll walk the winding, cobbled streets to admire the splendidly preserved historic buildings of the medieval town, a UNESCO World Heritage Site, and ascend to the top of the hill to stroll through the courtyards and gardens of Cesky Krumlov Castle, a Renaissance jewel that encompasses more than 40 buildings, a castle brewery—and live bears who roam the castle's moat.
 We'll also visit the recently opened Castle Museum, which features precious artifacts previously hidden in castle depositories.

-After an included lunch at a local restaurant, we'll ride to the country town of Vetrni, where we begin a peaceful rafting excursion along the Vltava River.
-We'll paddle about three miles on the gentle waters of the river, with six travelers and an instructor (who will point out highlights as we meander through the countryside) in each raft.
-The shallow rapids along this stretch of the Vlata are controlled by concrete weirs that cross the river, and it is possible to disembark the raft and walk around these obstacles if you wish.
+After an included lunch at a local restaurant, we'll ride to the village of Vetrni, where we begin a peaceful rafting excursion along the Vltava River.
+We'll paddle about three miles on the gentle waters of the river, with six travelers and an instructor in each raft.
 This trip is easy enough for the novice but passes through countryside that will charm the more experienced rafters as well.

 Dinner is on your own this evening in Cesky Krumlov.